 To grow in our ability and confidence as teachers, we need to evaluate and reflect on lessons.
 If we don’t recognise and learn from our mistakes, how can we develop?

-It’s easy to see that when a person has a relaxed persona those around them settle into a happier frame of mind too.
-Conversely, when a person has a lot of nervous energy, this too is infectious.
+It’s easy to see that when a person has a relaxed persona, those around them settle into a happier frame of mind too.
+Conversely, when a person has a lot of nervous energy, this too can be infectious.

 Anxiety in students is a huge issue.
 Every piano teacher will surely have heard the immortal words:

-A teacher with a “restful”, relaxed manner can help to put any student more at ease, even though this perhaps won’t be a comprehensive “fix” to the problem of lesson anxiety.
+A teacher with a “restful”, relaxed manner can help to put learners more at ease, even though this won’t alone be a comprehensive “fix” to the problem of lesson anxiety.

 Being relaxed is not, however, the same as being casual.

-Playing the piano well is ultimately a serious business, and it’s good to approach lessons with an appropriate sense of respect for the instrument and its repertoire.
+Playing the piano well is ultimately a serious business, and it’s good to approach lessons with an appropriate sense of respect for the instrument and its wonderful, broad and extensive repertoire.

 It’s possible to combine having a lightness of touch and sense of fun with an attitude of seriousness towards the art of piano playing.
+However much we may gently laugh at ourselves, the music itself commands deference.
 If we teachers do not take music seriously, neither will our students.